frederic-perez/AmE-dictionary/dictionary.md

 __belittle__ :two: :shit: _He belittles het._
 __belting__
 __bequest__ _A dark bequest of Nazism._
-__berated__ _v_ _She started berating black and Latino nannies, who, she said, can't even takeee care of their own children._
+__berated__ :two: :shit: _v_ _She started berating black and Latino nannies, who, she said, can't even takeee care of their own children._
 __bereavement__ _n_ State of sorrow over the death or departure of a loved one.
 __berserk__ _adj_ __1__ Very angry, often in a violent or uncontrolled way: _He went berserk when he found out where I'd been._ __2__ Very excited: _People were going berserk with excitement._
 __besmirch__ _v_ To stain; sully: _a reputation that was besmirched by slander._
 __besotted__
 __bespectacled__ _Hollande, an unassuming and bespectacled Socialist._
-__bestow__ :two: /bɪˈstəʊ/ Confer or present (an honour, right, or gift). _Syn_ confer on, present to, award to, give, grant _The award has been bestowed on luminaries like Daw Aung San Suu Kyi and Nelson Mandela._
+__bestow__ :three: /bɪˈstəʊ/ Confer or present (an honour, right, or gift). _Syn_ confer on, present to, award to, give, grant _The award has been bestowed on luminaries like Daw Aung San Suu Kyi and Nelson Mandela._
 __bettors__
 __bevy__
 __bickering__ _The time for bickering is over._